 Those who succeed gain entry into their state’s bar association, a professional organization that sets ethical standards and disciplines lawyers when necessary.
 In most states, membership is mandatory for practicing attorneys.

-National Bar Associations
+List of National Bar Associations

 Established in 1920, the Federal Bar Association (FBA) supports lawyers in federal practice at legal firms and federal agencies, as well as members of the judiciary.
 The FBA provides networking opportunities, offers continuing legal education and advocates for members at the national level.